 We've reviewed several popular Wi-Fi extenders, from inexpensive wall plug units that can be hidden behind the couch and desktop units that prioritize power over aesthetics.
 There are plenty of functions and features to consider, but the best Wi-Fi extender for you is the one that can be positioned to add wider Wi-Fi coverage where you need it, whether it's so you can get work done in a basement office or stream shows out in the backyard.

 - Want signal everywhere?
 Check out the best mesh Wi-Fi routers

 The best Wi-Fi extender for you will meet your coverage needs and be convenient to use, as well as fitting your budget.
 Overall, our rating criteria include design, range, throughput, setup and which settings you can adjust.
 But our recommendations aren't purely about speed and coverage, but also price, so you can find the right device without spending too much money.

 What are the best Wi-Fi extenders?

 Based on our in-depth lab tests and hands-on usage in a real home, the best Wi-Fi extender on the market is the TP-Link RE650 AC2600 Wi-Fi Range Extender.
 It has great range and performance in a plug-in design that's easy to install in most any room.
 It also has a handy smartphone app that makes managing your network easier.

-If you're willing to pay for top performance, the Editor's Choice Netgear AX1800 4-Stream Mesh Extender (EAX20) is the best extender on the market, with Wi-Fi 6 speeds and built-in mesh support, but it's a larger desktop model that's not as easy to hide.
+If you're willing to pay for top performance, the Editor's Choice Netgear AX1800 4-Stream Mesh Extender (EAX20) is the most capable extender we've reviewed, with Wi-Fi 6 speeds and built-in mesh support, but it's a larger desktop model that's not as easy to hide.